survivejs/webpack-book/manuscript/optimizing/03_setting_environment_variables.md

 // if (false) means the block can be dropped entirely
 ```

 Elimination is the core idea of `DefinePlugin`.
 You can toggle parts of code using this kind of mechanism.
-A good minifier can perform the analysis for us and enable/disable entire portions of the code as you prefer.
+A good minifier can perform the analysis and enable/disable entire portions of the code as you prefer.

 ## Setting `process.env.NODE_ENV`